 Qualifying a prospect is certainly a complicated step, but it’s a great opportunity to uncover a possible donor’s passions and to determine whether or not they align with the philanthropic interests of the medical facility in question.

 Want to know more about becoming a top producer in healthcare philanthropy?
-Click here to check out the previous tip, Setting the Appointment.
+Click here to read about the next stage, Cultivating to Identify Area of Interest, or click here to check out the previous tip, Setting the Appointment.